-L. The Executive Committee has the power to remove ANY Lodge Officer from his elected position who, in their eyes, has not performed his duty.
+L. The Executive Committee has the power to remove ANY Lodge Officer from his their elected position who, in their eyes, has not performed their duty.
 This can only be done after the approval of the Lodge Adviser and Staff Adviser, then by a two-thirds (2/3) vote of removal by the entire Executive Committee.
 A successor to any office will be appointed by the Lodge Chief with the approval of the Executive Committee, Staff Adviser, and the Lodge Adviser until the next election.
-A new Lodge Chief will be appointed by the Executive Committee with a two-thirds (2/3) favorable vote toward the new “proposed” Chief, in the event that the present Lodge Chief is no longer able to fulfill the duties or obligations of his office.
+A new Lodge Chief will be appointed by the Executive Committee with a two-thirds (2/3) favorable vote toward the new “proposed” Chief, in the event that the present Lodge Chief is no longer able to fulfill the duties or obligations of the office.
 A Lodge Officer may resign by submitting a letter to the Key Three of the Lodge, at which the Lodge Chief will appoint a successor with the approval of the Executive Committee, the Lodge Adviser, and the Staff Adviser.
 This successor will serve until the next election.
-If the Lodge Chief resigns, the Executive Committee will appoint a successor to fill his spot.
+If the Lodge Chief resigns, the Executive Committee will appoint a successor to fill his their spot.

-M. The Lodge Officers will be elected in the following way:
+N. The Lodge Officers will be elected in the following way:

-Upon arrival of the candidates at each Fall Fellowship, each candidate must present his proof of registration in the Boy Scouts of America and the Order of the Arrow to the Lodge Adviser at registration for the Fellowship.
-Each candidate will then fill out the applications given to him by the Lodge Adviser.
+Upon arrival of the candidates at each Fall Fellowship, each candidate must present proof of registration in the Boy Scouts of America and the Order of the Arrow to the Lodge Adviser at registration for the Fellowship.
+Each candidate will then fill out the applications given to them by the Lodge Adviser.
 These applications must be filled out and returned to the Lodge Adviser by the end of lunch on Saturday of each Fall Fellowship.
 Then, it is the duty of the Lodge Adviser to put on display in the Trading Post and Dining Hall the names of the candidates running for all offices.
 This should be done as soon as possible.
 Also, it is the duty of the Lodge Adviser to have completed in advance a large display sheet or poster provided by the Lodge to be used in the general election.
 This poster or sheet is to be on display upon arrival of brothers at the place of the general election.
 Of course, this can be done after the deadline of the candidate applications has been executed.
 This deadline may be extended at the discretion of the Lodge Adviser.